jodahen/Jodahens-website/README.md

 ## Important Notes

-* **Credit Required:** If you use or adapt the code, a visible mention linking back to Jodahen.nl is required.
+* **Credit Required:** If you use or adapt the code, a visible mention linking back to Jodahen is required.
+(The mention should be easily findable and not hidden!)
 * **Assets Not Included:** Word lists, images, and other media are private and cannot be redistributed.
-* **Learning & Adaptation:** The source code is available for learning, testing, and personal use.
+* **Learning & Adaptation:** The source code is available for learning and testing.
+Feel free to  use any part of my code (for personal use), als long as i (**Jodahen**)get credited.

 ---